Wes0617/SecuroSurf/README.md

 ### 🔹 Using the Dynamic session mode

-This mode is the best for most of the players, because it works out of the box with no configuration necessary.
+This mode is the best for most of the players, because it works right out of the box with no configuration necessary.
 Simply create a _Solo_ lobby, then switch to _Normal_.
 Wait a few seconds, and invite your friends (while they are on _Normal_ as well).
 Once everybody has joined, everybody should enable the ___Dynamic___ mode.
 This will ensure that only the people currently in the session will be allowed to stay in the session.
 In other words, no one else can join after enabling the _Dynamic_ mode. **Note: this mode is currently not available, but it will be when the version 2.0 of the app is released.**

 ------------------------------------------------------------------------------------------------------------------------